SnowConvert: Function References for Teradata¶

 NUMERIC_EXPRESSION

-A value that represents a DATE Type
+A value that represents a date in a specific format, such as YYYY-MM-DD

 Returns¶